grycap/im-web/README.md

 *   im_host: Hostname of the IM service.
 Default value "im".
 *   im_port: Port of the IM service.
 Default value "8899".
 *   im_path: Path of the IM service.
 Default value "/".
 *   im_db: Location of the D.B. file used in the web application to store data.
 Default value "/home/www-data/im.db".
+It can be also set a MySQL server URL, using this format: 'mysql://user:pass@mysqlserver/im_web_db'
 *   openid_issuer: URL of the OpenID Issuer.
 Default value "".
 *   openid_name: OpenID Issuer name.
 Default value "".
 *   client_id: OpenID Client ID.
 Default value "client_id".